 But Tell never arrives to teach his cooking class at The Restaurant School at Walnut Hill College on Friday morning, October 26, 2007.
 Instead, he dies alone at home.
 Surprised and shocked internet and news-media posts include this comment: “Chef Tell has died?
 Stick a fork in him, he’s done.”
 Friedemann Paul “Chef Tell” Erhardt would have loved that.

-CHEF TELL The Biography of America’s Pioneer TV Showman Chef , forewords by Regis Philbin & Chef Walter Staib, published by Skyhorse Publishing NYC, reveals “the rest of the story” for millions of Baby-Boomer fans to enjoy.
-(Currently , a feature documentary is in production, based on this book.)
+CHEF TELL The Biography of America’s Pioneer TV Showman Chef, forewords by Regis Philbin & Chef Walter Staib, published by Skyhorse Publishing NYC, reveals “the rest of the story” for millions of Baby-Boomer fans to enjoy.
+(Currently , based on this book, a feature documentary nears production.)

 * * * * *